hopper-project/hoptex/README.md

 * Noninitial Singular: Name of the article list for --tex_list must be a number; queries the database to check whether MathML exists
 * Noninitial Nonsingular: Queries the database to check whether MathML exists

 Note that the singular processing pipeline was designed to be run in parallel on Habanero--Columbia's compute cluster.
-The name of the article list provided for --tex_list is assumed to be a number, because when we run a parallel job on Habanero, we use `... --tex_list ${SLURM_ARRAY_TASK_ID} ...`.
+The name of the article list provided for --tex_list is assumed to be a number, because when we run a parallel job on Habanero, we use `... /path/to/tex/dir ${SLURM_ARRAY_TASK_ID}`.

 ### submit_job.sh